Ayrx/JNIAnalyzer/README.md

 ### JNIAnalyzer.java

-This script parses the output of [FindNativeJNIMethods][FindNativeJNIMethods] and applies the function signature to all matching functions in the binary.
+This script uses the [JADX][jadx] decompiler to extract the function signature of all native methods in an APK file and applies the signature to all matching fnuctions in the binary.

 Running the `JNIAnalyzer.java` extension script will overwrite any function return types, parameter names and parameter types that was already in place.